-The Roadmap delivered to Sonora was presented in Spanish and is more much detailed than the information presented below, especially for presenting different example for each one of the scenarios.
-This is a summary of the key aspects needed to implement a carbo tax in the State of Sonora.
+The Roadmap delivered to Tabasco was in Spanish and is more much detailed than the information presented below, especially for presenting different example for each one of the scenarios.
+This is a summary of the key aspects needed to implement a carbo tax in Tabasco.